 The Oculus Rift is a head-mounted virtual-reality display.
 An immersive headset that gives the wearer a full 360-degree view of the virtual world they inhabit.
 The Oculus Rift pairs with headphones to make games, virtual worlds and live events feel 'real'.
 The Oculus Rift will go head to head with other virtual reality headsets such as Samsung's own Gear VR - itself made by Oculus.
 (See also: Gear VR vs Oculus Rift.)

 It is being developed by Oculus VR, a startup that has raised $16 million of funding.
 A measure of the buzz generated by Oculus Rift can be gleaned from the fact that Facebook recently purchased Oculus Rift for $2bn.
 A developer version of Oculus Rift is out now, with a second-gen developer kit shipping this month, but excitement is building for a general launch to the public.
 (More details: Supercharged second-gen Oculus Rift developer kit revealed, open for preorders.)

 Oculus Rift release date

-An Oculus Rift spokesperson recently revealed that the company expects to launch Oculus Rift to the general public in 2015.
-Business Insider reported that the company would be disappointed if the launch drifted to 2016.
-There has been no official release date.
+Prior that, in early 2014 an Oculus Rift spokesperson revealed that the company expects to launch Oculus Rift to the general public in 2015.
+Business Insider then reported that the company would be disappointed if the launch drifted to 2016.
+Despite all of this speculation there has still been no official release date.

 If the off the record buzz is correct, the date of 'some time in 2015' is likely to be true, and somewhat later than had been expected when Oculus Rift first applied for Kickstarter funding.
 But the delay is not related to hardware, we understand.